joeysmithjrs/FractalTrader/README.md

 ## Getting Started

-Further details will be made available upon completion, I work on this project in my limited free time but I expect a completed version by March-April, 2024.
+Further details will be made available upon completion, I work on this project in my limited free time but I expect a completed version by FALL, 2024.

 If you're interested in contributing please email me at joeysmithjrs@gmail.com